NVIDIA/TensorRT/samples/opensource/sampleMovieLens/README.md

     -   `movielens_ratings.txt`: A text file which contains the lists of `MovieIDs` for each user and the 10 highest-rated `MovieIDs` with their probabilities.
     -   `sampleMovieLens.pb`: The frozen TensorFlow graph which contains the information of the network structure and parameters.

-5. Convert the trained model weights to UFF format which sampleMovieLens understands.
+4. Convert the trained model weights to UFF format which sampleMovieLens understands.
     1. Convert the `frozen .pb` file to `.uff` format.
-        ```
+        ```bash
         convert-to-uff sampleMovieLens.pb -p preprocess.py
         ```